 This question lets you know if the same people will come to your house every day or if you’ll have a steady flow of new faces.
-If you want to feel secure with strangers in your home, hire a contractor who provides a dedicated team to your job and find out who the project manager is over that team.
-That team could include his own employees or subcontractors he knows and trusts.
+If you want to feel secure with strangers in your home, hire a contractor who provides a dedicated team to your job, and find out who the project manager is over that team.
+That team could include your contractor’s own employees or subcontractors they know and trust.

 For a large remodeling job, weekly meetings with the project manager are ideal.
 But between those times, find out the best method of communicating with your contractor and their team members.

-Hopefully, you’re padding your estimate with 10-25% for unexpected events.
+Hopefully, you’re padding your estimate with 10-25 percent more for unexpected events.
 If your contractor finds mold behind the bathroom tile, which pushes you over budget, you want to know the procedure from that point forward.

 Most contractors offer some form of warranty on their work.
 You want to know what it’ll cover and for how long.
 Also, some of the materials or installations come with their own warranties.
 Make sure you request copies of them.